The 2025 Reception will be

 Hayley is finishing her senior year!

-It is our hope that recipients will stay in touch with us, pay it forward and one day mentor other recipients by attending fundraisers!
+It is our hope that recipients will encourage other students, stay in touch with us, pay it forward and one day mentor other recipients by attending fundraisers!